simon-euchner/PYQUANT/README.txt

 Description.

-    While working on my master's thesis in the year 2025 it became clear to me that for the quick-and-dirty (basic) simulations I run on a daibly basis I always need the same numerical quantities.
+    While working on my master's thesis in the year 2025 it became clear to me that for the quick-and-dirty (basic) simulations I run on a daily basis I always need the same numerical quantities.
 Therefore I descided to write a small software library to avoid writing the same computer code over and over.
     To implement this library I decided to use the scipting language Python, since it offers an easy to use interface to well-tested and fast FORTRAN, etc. code.
 Unfortunately I had problems with ready-to-use packages like QuTiP